Crédit photo: Tam Lan Truong

 Soprano

 An ambassador for opera, Chantal Lambert contributes to its development and sustainability.
-She is president of the Conseil québécois de la musique from 2008 to 2011, sits on the board of directors of the AOC (Association for Opera in Canada) from 2019 to 2023, and is president of the organization Le Volier, whose mandate is intercultural dialogue through music.
-She is the author of a linguistic work: Petit lexique de l’Opéra (French, English, Italian, and German), published by Presses universitaires européennes.
+She was president of the Conseil québécois de la musique from 2008 to 2011, sat on the board of directors of the AOC (Association for Opera in Canada) from 2019 to 2023 and currently sits on that of of the ROQ (Reunion of Opera in Québec) and is president of the organization Le Volier, whose mandate is intercultural dialogue through music; and vice-president of Abercorn Lyrique, who’s mission it is to showcase emerging lyric talent in the region of the Eastern Townships of Quebec in a yearly summer festival.